University of Illinois Chicago: Congress Circle campus

 Daley succeeded in getting the state senate in 1951 to pass a bill calling for a Chicago campus.
 Daley then became mayor of Chicago in 1955 and pressed the University of Illinois to upgrade the Chicago Undergraduate Center to a full-fledged four-year institution.
 After a long and controversial site decision process, in 1961, Mayor Daley offered the Harrison and Halsted Streets site for the new campus.
 In December 1961, the final decision to establish a four-year university in Chicago was made.
 In that same year, the Chicago Professional Colleges became the University of Illinois at the Medical Center (UIMC).

 Florence Scala led the fight against Mayor Richard J. Daley's plan to demolish her Italian-American neighborhood to construct the campus.
 In 1963, the trustees of Hull House accepted an offer of $875,000 for the settlement building.
 Jessie Binford and Scala took the case to the Supreme Court.
-Scala led marches and staged a sit-in at City Hall to protest the construction.
-Lawsuits filed by her and others dogged Daley’s construction plans for almost two years.
-The struggle officially ended in 1963, when the U.S. Supreme Court declined to consider an appeal brought by neighborhood activists and the settlement was closed on March 28, 1963.
+Scala led marches to protest the construction.
+The U.S. Supreme Court declined to consider an appeal and the settlement was closed on March 28, 1963.
 During the construction of the 100-acre (0.40 km2) UIC campus, 200 businesses and 800 homes were bulldozed in Little Italy, with 5,000 residents displaced.

-In 1963, construction began on the university's new Chicago campus at Harrison and Halsted Streets near Greektown, Chicago.
-In February 1965, the new Chicago campus opened and was named the University of Illinois at Congress Circle (UICC) referencing the nearby Circle Interchange of I-290 and I-90/I-94).
-Shortly before opening, the Congress Expressway was renamed the Eisenhower Expressway and the campus was renamed to University of Illinois at Chicago Circle (UICC).
+In 1963, construction began on the university's new Chicago campus at Harrison and Halsted Streets south of the Greektown neighborhood.
+In February 1965, the new Chicago campus opened and was to be named the University of Illinois at Congress Circle (UICC) referencing the nearby Circle Interchange of I-290 and I-90/I-94).
+Shortly before opening, the Congress Expressway was renamed the Eisenhower Expressway and the interchange Chicago Circle, so the campus was renamed to University of Illinois at Chicago Circle (UICC).
 UICC was designed in the brutalist style by Walter Netsch of Skidmore, Owings and Merrill, a Chicago-based architectural firm responsible for many of today's tallest skyscrapers.
 Unlike the CUD campus, Circle was a degree-granting institution.
 Within five years of the campus' opening, in addition to undergraduate degrees, virtually every department offered graduate degrees.

 Consolidation

-In September 1982, the University of Illinois system consolidated UICC and UIMC to form the University of Illinois at Chicago (UIC).
+In September 1982, the University of Illinois system consolidated UICC and UIMC to form the University of Illinois at Chicago (UIC), later dropping the "at" in 2020 to become University of Illinois Chicago.
 In 2000, UIC began developing the south campus.
 The expansion of UIC south of Roosevelt Road increased on-campus living space and research facilities.
-In 2019, the John Marshall Law School (founded in 1899) became affiliated with the university.